Overcome Those Winter Woes with This Timely Gas Heater Guide

 The temperature is controlled via a thermostat with the air directed to the desired rooms via discreet ducts and vents.
 Many ducted gas heaters have zoning capabilities, so users can adjust the temperature for individual rooms or shut down specific areas.

-The benefits of central gas heating include:
+The benefits of a central gas heater include:

 - Heat in every room

 - Zoning to meet personal preferences